J. I. Rodale: Views

-Medical experts have described Rodale as a promoter of quackery.
+Some medical experts have described Rodale as a promoter of quackery.
 For example, Rodale accused sugar of "causing criminals," and blamed various diseases including bronchitis and pneumonia on the consumption of bread.
 He also believed that consumers of cola drinks would become sterile.

 Rodale was an anti-vaccinationist.
 He also made dubious claims about cancer.
 In his book Happy People Rarely Get Cancer (1970), Rodale said, "Negroes get less cancer than whites, for the Negro is a happy race.
 True, there is their problem of segregation, but the Negro race being what it is, I think a Negro sings just the same, and is not going to let segregation dampen his spirits as much as a similar problem would do to the white person."

-It was reported that Rodale took seventy food supplements every day.
+It was reported that Rodale took 70 food supplements daily.
 He was criticized for promoting unsubstantiated claims about vitamin supplements.
 Stephen Barrett of Quackwatch commented that Prevention magazine was filled with "nonsense promoting dietary supplements... many articles contained therapeutic claims that would be illegal on product labels."

 The Oxford Encyclopedia of Food and Drink in America noted that the agricultural establishment "dismissed Rodale as a quack, crank, a gadfly, and a manure-pile worshiper."